-Defining audiences also sets the stage for how these interests can be represented during the development process.
+Defining audience and key stakeholders also sets the stage for how these interests can be represented during the development process.
 Successful CWRPs reflect a range of local knowledge and expertise, which can be accomplished by creating a multi-disciplinary, multi-agency committee or group.
+If your CFRC is too large and integrated with multiple communities then you may require a Steering Committee for your CWRP.

-A Community FireSmart and Resiliency Committee (CFRC) is a mechanism for coordinating collaboration between local FCFS- and Crown WRR-funded activities and collaborating on new plans and projects for the future.
+Community FireSmart and Resiliency Committees (CFRCs) is a mechanism for coordinating collaboration between local FCFS and Crown WRR-funded activities and collaborating on new plans and projects for the future.
 The CFRC activities can extend beyond the initial development of the CWRP, typically to guide and coordinate the implementation of the CWRP.